Algaecide

 Closing Your Pool with Algaecide

 As winter approaches, closing your pool is crucial.
-This includes using winter pool maintenance steps like adding algaecide.
+This includes following winter pool maintenance steps, such as adding algaecide.
 It stops algae from growing, especially when chlorine levels fall.

 Follow the algaecide dosage for your pool size.
 One quart treats up to 20,000 gallons for up to five months.
 Quality algaecides, like In The Swim, keep your pool clear until spring.